What are the Parts of a Racquet

 For recreational players, rackets come in a variety of sizes, but pros need to use only those that meet particular criteria.

 Asian and some European youth have taken to the sport of badminton in recent years.
 An exciting encounter is pure enjoyment.
+But in order to handle it, one must be ready.
+You can’t play badminton without a racquet.

 The badminton racket, or racquet as the Badminton World Federation (BWF) prefers to call it, is a lightweight, easy-to-maneuver piece of equipment.